abtassociates/eva/README.md

 ### Security

 No HMIS data is ever included in the code in this repository.
 To make this code work, you will need to supply your own HMIS data.
-You are responsible for securing your HUD CSV export on your computer and ensuring that it is not compromised using whatever security measures you use for that locally.
+You are responsible for securing your HUD CSV export on your computer and ensuring that it is not compromised using the security measures you use for that locally.